ethanjli/ublue-forklift-sysext-demo/README.md

   `github.com/ethanjli/pallet-example-exports`.
 - That the `docker` systemd service is running, if you check its status with `systemctl status docker.service`.
-- That if you run `docker image pull alpine:latest` and `docker image ls`, you pull the Docker container image for `alpine:latest`; similarly, you can use Docker however you want.
+- That if you run `sudo docker image pull alpine:latest` and `docker image ls`, you pull the Docker container image for `alpine:latest`; similarly, you can use Docker however you want.
-- That if you run `dive alpine`, you can use [dive](https://github.com/wagoodman/dive) to browse the container image for the `alpine:latest` Docker container image.
+- That if you run `sudo dive alpine:latest`, you can use [dive](https://github.com/wagoodman/dive) to browse the container image for the `alpine:latest` Docker container image.

 You can switch to another pallet from GitHub/GitLab/etc. using the `forklift pallet switch` command;
 it will totally replace the contents of `~/.local/share/forklift/pallet` and create a new staged